santander-group-europe/programoffice/doc/vision-and-mission.md

 When a project or team decides to jump into the InnerSource way of working, the ISPO should be the place to get help and advice, and also to give help and advice to others later on.

 ## Mission
-* Fostering cross-collaboration, transparency, reuse, and optimization.
+* Foster cross-collaboration, transparency, reuse, and optimization.
   - Communicate, announce, facilitate the contact among people and projects.
 * Educate InnerSource stakeholders.
-* On-boarding mentoring.
+* Mentor on-boarding.
-* Developers engagement and talent retention.
+* Engage developers and retain talent.
 * Provide help:
-  - creating a community culture
+  - create a community culture
-  - adopting InnerSource tools and processes
+  - adopt InnerSource tools and processes
-  - using metrics and KPI's to track InnerSource adoption
+  - use metrics and KPI's to track InnerSource adoption
-  - defining standard policies for contributions
+  - define standard policies for contributions
 * Provide resources to ease projects to start creating or moving their work into an InnerSource model.